Estimating Density Models with Truncation Boundaries using Score Matching: Introduction

-The original SM does not work on truncated models.
-This is because the regularity condition used to derive the tractable objective function is not satisfied. \cite{hyvarinen2007,YuGen2019} proposed the generalized SM to handle the distributions on the positive orthant $\mathbbR^d_+$.
-In the generalized SM, the weight function is introduced so that the boundary condition is satisfied in order to induce the tractable objective function.
-Promising results have been observed on high-dimensional non-negative graphical model structure estimation \cite{YuGen2019}.
-When the density is truncated in a dimension-wise manner with a lower and upper bound, this problem is known as a doubly truncated distribution estimation \cite{Turnbull1976,moreira2012}.
-Though some works have tackled the problem of estimating truncated multivariate Gaussian densities \citep{daskalakis2018efficient,daskalakis19a}, few work has been done for estimating a wide range of density models with complicated truncation domains.
+However, the original SM cannot work for estimating these truncated models, as the regularity condition used to derive the tractable objective function is not satisfied. \citet{hyvarinen2007} and \citet{YuGen2019} proposed \emph{generalized SM} to handle the distributions on the non-negative orthant $\mathbbR^d_+$.
+In generalized SM, a weight function is introduced so that the boundary condition required for deriving the tractable objective function is satisfied.
+Promising results have been observed on high-dimensional non-negative graphical model structure estimation \citep{YuGen2019}.
+When the density is truncated in a dimension-wise manner with a lower and upper bound, this problem is known as a doubly truncated distribution estimation \citep{Turnbull1976,moreira2012}.
+Though some works have tackled the problem of estimating truncated multivariate Gaussian densities \citep{daskalakis2018efficient,daskalakis19a}, little work has been done for estimating a wide range of density models with complicated truncation domains. \rvhilight{Note that if the truncation domain is simple, it is possible to apply the change of variable rule to our data set so that the truncated density estimation becomes a non-truncated (or doubly truncated) density estimation problem in the new domain.
+This technique has been widely used in modelling distributions on a sphere \citep{mardia2009directional}.
+However, this technique is not applicable when the truncation domain is complex such as the one in the Chicago Crime data set. }

-In this paper, we study the parameter estimation for the truncated probability densities using the generalized SM method.
-We show that by using an appropriate weight function, that is, the distance from a point in the domain to the boundary of the domain, yields a \emph{statistically consistent estimator} of truncated density models.
-This weight function can be easily computed for many complicated domains.
-We also show that this choice of weight function naturally rises from the ``Maximum Stein Discrepancy principle''.
-The usefulness of our method is demonstrated by the data analysis using numerical and the Chicago crime dataset.
+In this paper, we proposed a novel estimator for truncated density models using generalized SM.
+Our choice of the weight function is the shortest distance from the data point to the truncation boundary.
+We show that this choice naturally arises from minimizing a Stein Discrepancy and lowering the finite sample estimation error upperbound.
+We also show that this distance weight function can be easily computed for many complicated domains.

+The usefulness of our method is demonstrated by numerical experiments and an application on the Chicago crime data set.
+Finally we apply this estimator to correct the outlier trimming bias caused by One-class Support Vector Machines.